Shelfy

 1. Capture with zero friction (always save)

-2. Process regularly (empty inbox)
+2. Process regularly (empty the inbox)

-4. Maintain ruthlessly (curate, don't hoard)
+4. Maintain ruthlessly (curate, do not hoard)

 Start simple.
 Start today.
 The tool matters less than the habit.